The default install installs node-red globally using the -g switch and is the most common installation method.

 or by using the -u switch on the command line which is much easier.

 node-red -u user1

-This cause node-red to create a folder called user1 and copy a settings.js file into it.
+This causes node-red to create a folder called user1 and copy a settings.js file into it.
 In addition any nodes we install are placed into this folder under a node_modules folder.

 Again because we often want to have access to multiple projects at the same time we normally start them on a different port using:

 1. Very easy to do and doesn’t require any settings changes.